 Knowing about something before everyone else is a key component of successful betting.
 Instead of relying upon soccer betting tips, smart bettors will collate as much relevant data as possible, analyse the impact it could have on the market and utilise this to bet accordingly.
 The emergence of new or previously unknown information can have a significant effect on soccer betting markets and therefore, the way you should bet.

-Low margins and high limits are very important to bettors, but so too is the right kind of information.
-Those who can get hold of accurate information and act on it before anyone else will reap the rewards – as soon as it is common knowledge, a bookmaker will have already made adjustments to the odds.
+While factors such as low margins and high limits are very important to bettors, these are arguably rendered redundant in the absence of the right information.
+Bettors who can get hold of relevant and (more importantly) accurate information and act on it before anyone else will reap the rewards – as soon the majority become aware of it, a bookmaker will have already adjusted their odds.

 The last available odds offered before a market closes.
 Bettors who "beat the closing line" have placed a bet offering a superior return to the final odds offered; consistently beating the closing line is a sign of a successful bettor.

 Information doesn’t necessary inform you of a winning selection to bet on, but it will help you consistently beat the closing line.
 In other words, the smallest detail capable of indicating how a team or individual might perform in a soccer match is crucial if you want to get odds with the best value.

 A fact about an upcoming soccer match can move from breaking information to common knowledge in a short space of time.

 Bettors have various sources of information, ranging from a digital feed to a contact with inside information.
 In terms of soccer betting, these sources can provide insight into team news, a manager’s plans for the next match or even more irregular occurrences such as a team threatening to go on strike due to a pay dispute.